-I recently provided a comment for item that they posted on Madagascar and the potential use of economic sanctions on that country: “Here’s a US development program working – stop it immediately!”
+I recently provided a comment for an item that they posted on Madagascar and the potential use of economic sanctions on that country: “Here’s a U.S. development program working – stop it immediately!”
 DRI has published several interesting papers about economic development and the use of taxpayer monies in foreign countries.
-It also has prepared several interesting spreadsheets on economic development that are worth a look.
+It also has prepared several spreadsheets on economic growth that are worth a look.

-An interesting component of foreign assistance that could always use follow-up, at least those programs financed with U.S. taxpayer monies, is the Congressional oversight that should be taking place on a regular basis.
+A component of foreign assistance that could always use follow-up, at least those programs financed with U.S. taxpayer monies, is the Congressional oversight that should be taking place regularly.
 Is our money being invested as required by law?
 Are the terms and conditions of goals-based programs being monitored?
-What is our political return on our investment?
+What is the U.S. taxpayer’s return on our investment?

 Ultimately, how you spend U.S. taxpayer monies as is as important as where you spend it.
-The road to hell is paved with good intentions and, many times than most care to admit, U.S. foreign assistance monies are spent on things that are wasteful and counterproductive to rule of law, transparency, and free markets.
-Foreign assistance programs have become like welfare programs, they lead to dependency on the donors, not independence and development.
+The road to hell is paved with good intentions, and, many times than most care to admit, U.S. foreign assistance monies are spent on things that are wasteful and counterproductive to the rule of law, transparency, and free markets.
+Foreign assistance programs have become like welfare programs; they lead to dependency on the donors, not independence and development.

-The largest roadblock to lifting people out of poverty in these countries are the very governments that claim to be helping the people by making it harder to grow small businesses and allowing for a climate of transparency and rule of law to take root.
+The most significant roadblock to lifting people out of poverty in these countries is the very governments that claim to be helping the people by making it harder to grow small businesses and allowing for a climate of transparency and the rule of law to take root.
 In these environments, foreign aid programs make things worse.

-A good recent example how U.S. taxpayer monies could end up doing more harm than good, is the $108 billion included in the FY10 War Supplemental bill for the International Monetary Fund.
-House Republican Whip Eric Cantor (R-Va.) says that “handing over billions to the IMF not only saddles young Americans with more debt, but could fund terrorist activity – a complete affront to our troops combating terrorism across the globe.”
+An excellent recent example of how U.S. taxpayer monies could end up doing more harm than good, is the $108 billion included in the FY10 War Supplemental bill for the International Monetary Fund.
+House Republican Whip Eric Cantor (R-Va.) says that “handing over billions to the IMF not only saddles young Americans with more debt but could fund terrorist activity – a complete affront to our troops combating terrorism across the globe.”
 Hezbollah has said it will seek IMF funding if it wins the elections in Lebanon.

 The best type of foreign assistance to a developing usually comes in the form of increased trade and private sector investments in free and open markets.
-With trade comes training, new jobs, new products, and new services.
-Where foreign assistance can complement these goals, all the better.
-But it should be done with robust Congressional oversight and programs should be suspend when recipients break the laws or the agreements on which these programs are based.
+With business comes training, new jobs, new products, and new services.
+Where foreign assistance can complement these goals, all the better, but it should be done with robust Congressional oversight, and programs should be suspended when recipients break the laws or the agreements on which these programs are based.